srrathi/First-Ethereum-Dapp/README.md

  - Smart contract is deployed on Kovan Network using injected Web3 on remix online IDE.
  - During Development used Truffle for connecting my Smart Contract with my React App.
  - Used Ganache to setup and deploy the Blockchain Network locally on my machine.
- - Later on used Kovan for deploying the smart contract on web which give 1 ETH every 24 hours on adding your account address.
+ - Later on used Kovan for deploying the smart contract on web, Kovan faucet give 1 ETH every 24 hours on adding your account address.
  - Used Metamask web extension for the transactions and account lookup
  - Used npm Web3 package to communicate between metamask and application.
  - The whole web App is made using Bootstrap and React.